Supply of the UPS (Uin)

 An external power supply unit is required to supply the UPS with a 24 V DC voltage (-15 % / +20 %).
-Connect the external power supply unit to the UPS Uin input.
+Connect the external power supply to the UPS Uin input.
 Connect the loads to the outputs U1out and U2out.

 Wire the UPS in the control cabinet in accordance with the standard EN 60204-1:2006 PELV = Protective Extra Low Voltage: